Colm1711/curdine/README.md

 10. Run "python3 manage.py createsuperuser" to create a super/admin user

-11. Run "python3 manage.py loaddata categories.json" on the categories file in products/fixtures to create the categories

-12. Run "python3 manage.py loaddata products.json" on the products file in products/fixtures to create the products

-13. Install gunicorn and add it to the requirements.txt file using the command pip3 freeze > requirements.txt
+11. Install gunicorn and add it to the requirements.txt file using the command pip3 freeze > requirements.txt

-14. From the CLI login to Heroku using the command heroku git:remote -a ci-ms4-elginisrestaurant
+12. From the CLI login to Heroku using the command heroku git:remote -a ci-ms4-elginisrestaurant

-15. Disable collectstatic in Heroku before any code is pushed using the command heroku config:set DISABLE_COLLECTSTATIC=1 -a ci-ms4-elginisrestaurant
+13. Disable collectstatic in Heroku before any code is pushed using the command heroku config:set DISABLE_COLLECTSTATIC=1 -a ci-ms4-elginisrestaurant

-16. Push the code to Heroku using the command git push heroku master
+14. Push the code to Heroku using the command git push heroku master

-17. Ensure the following environment variables are set in Heroku
+15. Ensure the following environment variables are set in Heroku

-18. Heroku Env variables
+16. Heroku Env variables

-19. Connect the app to GitHub, and enable automatic deploys from main Heroku Postgres
+17. Connect the app to GitHub, and enable automatic deploys from main Heroku Postgres

-20. Click deploy to deploy your application to Heroku for the first time
+18. Click deploy to deploy your application to Heroku for the first time

-21. Click on the link provided to access the application
+19. Click on the link provided to access the application

-22. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue
+20. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue

 ### Forking the GitHub Repository